connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-Spacing between the markers and the chart to the left of the chart and right of the markers.
+Spacing between the markers and the chart to the left of the chart i.e. right of the markers.

 </td>
 </tr>